yingweiwo

 Absorption, Distribution and Excretion

-Following oral administration of a single 100-mg dose of cilostazol with a high-fat meal, peak plasma cilostazol concentrations and area under the plasma concentration-time curve (AUC) increased by approximately 90 and 25%, respectively.
+A single oral dose of 100 mg cilostazol followed by a high-fat meal increased the peak plasma concentration of cilostazol and the area under the plasma concentration-time curve (AUC) by approximately 90% and 25%, respectively.

-Pletal is absorbed after oral administration.
-A high fat meal increases absorption, with an approximately 90% increase in Cmax and a 25% increase in AUC.
-Absolute bioavailability is not known.
+Prilintazol is absorbed after oral administration.
+A high-fat meal increases absorption, increasing Cmax by approximately 90% and AUC by approximately 25%.
+Absolute bioavailability is unknown.

-The primary route of elimination was via the urine (74%), with the remainder excreted in feces (20%).
-No measurable amount of unchanged cilostazol was excreted in the urine, and less than 2% of the dose was excreted as 3,4-dehydro-cilostazol.
-About 30% of the dose was excreted in urine as 4'-trans-hydroxy-cilostazol.
-The remainder was excreted as other metabolites, none of which exceeded 5%.
-There was no evidence of induction of /microsomal enzymes/.
+The primary route of excretion is urine (74%), with the remainder excreted in feces (20%).
+Measurable amounts of unchanged cilostazol were not detected in urine; less than 2% of the dose was excreted as 3,4-dehydrocilostazol.
+Approximately 30% of the dose was excreted as 4'-trans-hydroxycilostazol.
+The remainder was excreted as other metabolites, none exceeding 5%.
+No evidence of microsomal enzyme induction was found.

-For more Absorption, Distribution and Excretion (Complete) data for Cilostazol (7 total), please visit the HSDB record page.
+For more complete data on absorption, distribution, and excretion of cilostazol (7 types), please visit the HSDB record page.

 11-13 hours.